 Ross-on-Wye Fire Station is a retained fire station, so it is staffed solely by on-call firefighters, who respond to emergency calls whenever they are needed.

-On-call drill nights are held at the Fire Station every Tuesday commencing at 7:00pm.
+On-call drill nights are held at the Fire Station every Tuesday from 6.30pm until 9.30pm.

 Station risk profile